emilysim00/StudyLah/README.md

 A web application, which includes a front-end user interface and also a back-end database to store students/application data.

 <h2>How are we different from similar platforms?</h2>
 <b>Telegram Chat:</b> Telegram chat groups are large in size, users might find it hard to participate or form friendships.
-StudyLah allows users to form smaller groups and initiate conversation easier.<br>
+StudyLah allows users to form smaller groups and initiate conversation easier.<br><br>
 <b>Trello:</b> Corporate use trello more for tracking their employees’ projects status instead of allowing users to find teammates.

 <h2>Completed Features [Milestone 1]</h2>